 Can Anyone Get Dental Implants?

 In most cases, anyone healthy enough to undergo a routine dental extraction or oral surgery can be considered for a dental implant.
 Patients should have healthy gums and enough bone to hold the implant.
 They also must be committed to good oral hygiene and regular dental visits.
-Heavy smokers, people suffering from uncontrolled chronic disorders – such as diabetes or hearth disease – or patients who have had radiation therapy to the head/neck area need to be evaluated on an individual basis.
+Heavy smokers, people suffering from uncontrolled chronic disorders – such as diabetes or heart disease – or patients who have had radiation therapy to the head/neck area need to be evaluated on an individual basis.
 If you are considering implants, talk to your dentist to see if they are right for you.

 Does Insurance Cover the Cost of Dental Implants?